OscarHoekstra/ClassifyNPDB/README.md

 ### Prerequisites

 To run this pipeline or to make use of the scripts, you will need Python3 and Sqlite3.
 Since many of the scripts use f-Strings it is recommended that you use Python 3.6 or higher.
-Otherwise all these f-Strings will not work and need to be eddited to an older way to format strings.
+Otherwise all these f-Strings will not work and need to be edited to an older way to format strings.
 The version of SQlite3 should not matter, but I used the latest (SQLite version 3.26.0 (2018-12-01))

 There are also three python packages required: requests , rdkit and pyclassyfire.